IgnacyFluder/ResolutionScaler/README.md

-# Tablet Workarea Scaling App
+# Tablet Workarea Scaler

+**Tablet Workarea Scaler** is a utility designed to dynamically scale and align a graphics tablet's working area with your screen resolution.
+This app integrates with [OpenTabletDriver](https://github.com/OpenTabletDriver/OpenTabletDriver) to detect supported tablets and adjust mappings in real time, allowing for optimal drawing precision and screen-to-tablet ratio consistency across different monitor setups.

-## Description
+## Features

-This application allows users to scale their tablet workarea with their screen resolution.
-It works by leveraging the **openTabletDriver** to ensure compatibility with various tablet models.
-This application is designed to enhance your workflow by adjusting the tablet's screen area for a more comfortable drawing or working experience.

-### Features:
-- Supports a wide variety of tablet models.
-- Seamlessly adjusts tablet workarea to match the screen resolution.
+- Automatically detects supported tablets using OpenTabletDriver
+- Allows scaling the tablet work area based on screen resolution
+- Useful for artists, designers, and digital note-takers with multi-monitor or high-DPI setups
-- Simple and easy-to-use interface.
+- Clean and responsive UI with real-time feedback
-- Compatible with the openTabletDriver framework.

 ## Supported Tablets

-OTD currently supports the following tablets:

 <details>
-<summary>Click to expand list</summary>
+<summary>Click to expand the list of supported tablets</summary>

 - Acepen AP1060
 - Acepen AP906